Tylhadras/mandelbreaker/README.md

 # Mandelbreaker CLI
-Mandelbreaker is a CLI that splits a bigger image up into smaller parts, distributes the calculations needed for the smaller parts on one or more servers and then reassembles the parts as a .pgm picture.
+Mandelbreaker is a CLI that splits a bigger image up into smaller parts, distributes the calculations needed for the smaller parts on one or more servers running mandelbreaker-server and then reassembles the parts as a .pgm picture.

 #Build
 The project is built using maven: